EXPLAINER: Could jury weigh lesser charges for Rittenhouse?

 The most serious charges Rittenhouse faces are first-degree intentional homicide, which carries a mandatory life sentence, and attempted first-degree intentional homicide and first-degree reckless homicide, which are both punishable by up to 60 years in prison.
 He is also charged with first-degree reckless endangerment, which carries a maximum prison term of 12 years and requires prosecutors to show that Rittenhouse put someone in harm's way by showing an utter disregard for life.

 Rittenhouse testified that he fired in self-defense after the three men attacked him.
-If jurors find that he sincerely believed his life was in danger when he pulled the trigger and any reasonable person in his situation needed to use deadly force, they must acquit him.
+If jurors find that he sincerely believed his life was in danger when he pulled the trigger and any reasonable person in his situation needed to use deadly force, they must acquit him of the most serious charges.

+One lesser charge Rittenhouse already faces is possession of a dangerous weapon by a person under 18, which is punishable by up to nine months in prison.
+Prosecutors took pains to establish evidence for the charge, which was part of their argument that Rittenhouse wasn't legally allowed to have the gun and inserted himself in a situation where he didn't belong and wasn't qualified to be.

 Binger spent the first seven days of Rittenhouse's trial trying to portray him as a wide-eyed, inexperienced kid who shouldn't have been on the streets that night and who overreacted when he fired.